aibolem/vexflow-wiki-vexchords/Using-HTML5-Canvas-or-SVG-with-VexFlow.md

     <svg id="mySVGCanvas" width="500px" height="300px" viewbox = "0 0 500 300">

-You have to familiarize with how an SVG coordinate system works, with the 3 important properties
+If you need more tweaking for your SVG canvas, you should familiarize with how an SVG coordinate system works, with the 3 important properties

 * viewbox
 * viewport